maxprodigy/MentChat/README.md

 # MentChatbot: Empathetic Response Generator for Mental Health Support

 ## Project Overview
 MentChatbot is a domain-specific AI chatbot built to provide emotionally supportive and encouraging responses to users experiencing distress.
-It mimics the tone of a kind, non-judgmental friend or counselor—someone who truly listens and replies with compassion when you're feeling overwhelmed.
+It mimics the tone of a kind, non-judgmental friend or counselor, someone who truly listens and replies with compassion when you're feeling overwhelmed.

 ---